codeforkansascity/clear-my-record-law-codification/docs/glossary.md

 - **Unique biometric identification** automated methods of recognizing and identifying an individual based on a physiological characteristic.
 Biometric identification methods may include but are not limited to facial recognition, fingerprints, palm prints, hand geometry, iris recognition, and retinal scan.
 From [43.500.
 Definitions](https://revisor.mo.gov/main/OneSection.aspx?section=43.500)

+# Organizations

+- **Central repository** the division within the Missouri state highway patrol responsible for compiling and disseminating complete and accurate criminal history records and statistics;  From [43.500.
+Definition](https://revisor.mo.gov/main/OneSection.aspx?section=43.500)

 # Technical

 - **Federated Query** SQL is a query across mulitiple databases.
 Another example might be if we had a API to a govermental agency that we could ask "For John what are his expungable offenses" keeping us from having to have full data for John and a list of expungable offenses.